zotijs/vite-micro-frontends/presentation/src/pages/example.md

 In detail:

 - `Header`: A react application from where we are going to import a `Header` component.
+This application uses `window.postMessage` to publish events for the color mode of the entire application, that all other micro-frontends subscribe to.
 - `Footer`: A react application from where we are going to import a `Footer` component.
 - `Counter`: A react application from where we are going to import a `Counter` component.
 This is a stateful component that uses redux as the state management tool.
 In order to have a shared state between this remote and the host we are going to inject the counter reducer into the host's store.
 More info [this](https://github.com/module-federation/module-federation-examples/tree/master/redux-reducer-injection) webpack module federation example.